Takeovers In Australia.

 Australia has CGT which applies to Australian residents and non-residents.

-For non-residents, the general position is that CGT applies to gains on shares disposed of, but only if the company is considered “land rich” and the non-resident has at least a 10% interest in the company.
-Besides CGT, income tax could apply to a gain on shares.
+For non-residents, the general position is that CGT applies to gains on shares or units disposed of, but only if the company or unit trust is considered “land rich” and the non-resident (together with its "associates") has at least a 10% interest in the company or unit trust.
+A company or unit trust is land rich if more than 50% of its assets by market value, held directly or indirectly, are attributable to “taxable Australian real property”, which includes certain mining rights.
+Besides CGT, income tax could apply to a gain on shares or units.

 20% The takeover prohibition threshold